 Research Areas of Interest

-- Science, technology, & society [STS]
+- Science, technology, and society (STS)

-- Discourse analysis
+- Critical discourse analysis